hinto-janai/monero-bash/docs/upgrade_explanation.md

 And here for some of the important functions it's made out of:  [Define](https://github.com/hinto-janaiyo/monero-bash/blob/main/src/func/define)  -  [Download](https://github.com/hinto-janaiyo/monero-bash/blob/main/src/func/download) -  [Verify](https://github.com/hinto-janaiyo/monero-bash/blob/main/src/func/verify) - [Version](https://github.com/hinto-janaiyo/monero-bash/blob/main/src/func/version)

 What you'll find is a bunch of grep/awk/sed, error handling, cleanup, and safety checks.

-## Conclusion
-I'm far too concerned with making sure `monero-bash` doesn't blow up anyone's files to have the time to:
-1. Learn how to write malware
-2. Implement the malware
-3. Try to obfuscate the malware